Get Instant Newsletter Alerts to your Mobile Device and Email as soon as the News or Alerts hit the wire.

 In conclusion, GM's aggressive shift toward electrification positions it well for future growth, but investors should remain vigilant regarding operational risks and market dynamics that could impact performance.
 A balanced view focused on the long-term potential, alongside short-term challenges, will serve investors well in the evolving automotive landscape.

-* MWN AI Summary and Analysis is based on asking OpenAI to summarize and analyze the company and stock symbol.
+**MWN-AI Summary and Analysis is based on asking OpenAI to summarize and analyze this news release.

 General Motors Co. emerged from the bankruptcy of General Motors Corp. (old GM) in July 2009.
 GM has eight brands and operates under four segments: GM North America, GM International, Cruise, and GM Financial.
 The United States now has four brands instead of eight under old GM.
 The company lost its U.S. market share leader crown in 2021 with share down 280 basis points to 14.6%, but we expect GM to reclaim the top spot in 2022 due to 2021 suffering from the chip shortage.
 GM Financial became the company's captive finance arm in October 2010 via the purchase of AmeriCredit.